HdrHistogram/HdrHistogram/README.md

 post-recording analysis on the collected data.
-Analysis can include computing, examining, and reporting of distribution by percentiles, linear or logarithmic value buckets, mean and standard deviation, or by any other means that can can be easily added by using the various iteration techniques supported by the Histogram.
+Analysis can include computing, examining, and reporting of distribution by percentiles, linear or logarithmic value buckets, mean and standard deviation, or by any other means that can be easily added by using the various iteration techniques supported by the Histogram.
 In order to facilitate the accuracy needed for various post-recording analysis techniques, this example can maintain a resolution of ~1 usec